 Before extracting the tooth, an x-ray is taken of the area to decide what appropriate technique shall be used to extract the tooth.
 A local anaesthetic is then administered to numb the tooth and its surrounding area.
 You will be closely monitored throughout the procedure in order to minimize discomfort.

 Simple Extraction: These are the commonly performed extractions for most of the cases.
 After numbing the tooth, the dentist will loosen and then grasp the tooth with special dental instruments and take it out.
 Usually takes approximately 30-45 mins from start to finish.

 - Avoid strenuous exercise for at least 24 hours

 Expect some bleeding after extraction which is normal.
 When this happens you must sit in a right up position, with your head and shoulder raised.
 Gently bite onto the bite packs (gauze) given to you at the surgery for about 10-20 mins.
-If your experience soreness or discomfort, take whatever pain relief you would usually take for a headaches but avoid aspirin which only encourages the bleeding.
+If your experience soreness or discomfort, take whatever pain relief you would usually take for headaches but avoid aspirin which only encourages the bleeding.
 For any swelling apply ice packs and call the dentist right away.